ilhambo/.comDocumentation/SetUp/media.md

 [More information](https://our.umbraco.org/projects/backoffice-extensions/azure-blob-storage-provider)

-##Media and Git, not too much love
+##Media and Deployment
-Git is really good at handling many versions of text-based content,  I.e. code, markdown, etc....
-What git is not as good at is handling binary content, especially many versions of a particular binary file or a large binary file.
-The fact that umbraco.com uses git as the file system (as do other Azure solutions) introduces a potential issue.
-In addition, as umbraco.com deployments are done using a web connection, large media deployments could be slow and are subject to timeouts and other restrictions.
+As umbraco.com deployments are done using a web connection, large media deployments can be slow and are subject to timeouts and other restrictions associated with large uploads over a web connection.

 If this sounds like you, you should evaluate the Azure Blob Storage provider.
 It is relatively simple to setup, has very few limitations and can result in better site performance as well as faster media loading times - especially if your media takes advantage of an Azure, or other, CDN.